 What is the Top of the Funnel?

-Imagine one big marketing funnel that ends with a lead conversion, but starts with broad, catch-all content, imagery, videos, etc. At the top of the funnel, leads don’t even know they are going to be leads yet.
+Imagine one big marketing funnel that ends with lead conversion, but starts with broad, catch-all content, imagery, videos, etc. At the top of the funnel, leads don’t even know they are going to lead yet.
 In fact, excellent top-of-the-funnel content will show people who weren’t even thinking about going back to school why a trade school future might be right for them.
-Top-of-the-funnel content presents a scenario that is alluring and appealing to the right target viewer; in many ways it inspires and awakens audiences like few other marketing tools.
+Top-of-the-funnel content presents a scenario that is alluring and appealing to the right target viewer; in many ways, it inspires and awakens audiences like few other marketing tools.

 Thanks to social media, you can actually target a top-of-the-funnel, pre-consideration demographic before any intentional marketing indicates present themselves.

 Attitudes and Affinities: Social media provides critical insight into a person’s likes and dislikes today.
 After collecting data from liked posts, comments, and clicks, social media platforms can tell you if someone could possibly be interested in nursing, as well as if someone just isn’t going to have an affinity for that topic.

 Demographic Information: Social media can effectively segment for gender, age, background, and ethnicity.
 If you are looking to recruit more women into a tech program, social media makes it easy to ensure your top of the funnel content is reaching out to female candidates.

 Geographic Markers: Even the most basic and obvious location information can be useful.
 If you are located in London and want to target everyone in the UK, social media helps you pinpoint geographic locations that will have the highest concentration of your ideal candidate.

 If you take time to really segment out these different factors, then social media can become a marketing channel that does NOT cannibalize your other digital channels.
 What you pay for is what you get, with no overlap or duplicate charging concerns.